 - CEE 614 Advanced Concepts in Traffic Safety

-Other Requirements.
-Specific requirements for the Thesis option, Project option, or Engineering Report option can be found in the Regulations Governing The M.S. and Ph.D.
+Specific requirements for the Project option or Thesis option can be found in the Regulations Governing The M.S. and Ph.D.
 Programs in the Department of Civil and Environmental Engineering.
 All other requirements established by the Graduate School or the University must be satisfied.

-All Master's candidates must pass an Examination that consists primarily of, but not limited to, presenting and defending the Thesis, Project, or Report.
+All Master's candidates selecting one of the research options must pass an Examination that consists primarily of presenting and defending the Project or Thesis, and may include broader examination of Transportation Engineering knowledge.
 The Examination is conducted by the student's Committee.
 At the discretion of the Committee Chair, a portion of the examination may be closed to all but faculty members.
 Approval by all Committee members is required to pass the examination.

 Specific requirements pertaining to the Degree Application/Eligibility Form can be found in Regulations Governing The M.S. and Ph.D.
 Programs of the Department of Civil and Environmental Engineering.
 Graduate Data Information and Graduate Student Check-Out List forms are included in Appendix D and E, respectively.

-Admission to the Ph.D. program is contingent upon the successful completion of a Master's Degree.
-The graduate student and Advisor should consult and follow the CEE Department manual (Regulations Governing the M.S. and PhD Programs of the Department of Civil and Environmental Engineering) regarding requirements and regulations pertaining to the Ph.D. degree.
+Applicants may be admitted to the Ph.D. program upon the successful completion of a Bachelor’s or Master's Degree in a related field.
+The graduate student and Advisor should consult and follow the CEE Department manual (Regulations Governing the M.S. and Ph.D.
+Programs of the Department of Civil and Environmental Engineering) regarding requirements and regulations pertaining to the Ph.D. degree.
 Information on Degree requirements, Committees, Examinations, etc., is described in the manual.

 Course Credits.
 The Transportation Engineering Program requires a minimum of 12 credits of approved coursework beyond the requirements of the M.S. degree.
 The Ph.D. candidate's program includes courses from both the major and supporting areas; however, the specific breakdown and exact number of credits required is left up to the discretion of the Ph.D.
 Committee.
 "Supporting area" may actually involve coursework in one or more academic programs outside of transportation engineering.
-Examples include Industrial Engineering (human factors), Regional Planning, Business, Math, Statistics, Operations Research, etc. In addition, all Ph.D. students are expected to attend the transportation seminar each semester they are in residence, although formal registration for the course can only take place during one semester.
-Transportation graduate courses are described in the M.S. degree section of this manual.
-Course descriptions are provided in the last section of this manual.
+Examples include Industrial Engineering (human factors), Regional Planning, Business, Math, Statistics, Operations Research, etc. In addition, all Ph.D. students are expected to attend the Transportation Seminar (CEE 695A) each semester they are in residence, although formal registration for the course can only take place during one semester.
+Ph.D. students are also encouraged to attend the Transportation Doctoral Seminar (CEE 793D).

 The goal is for the Ph.D. student to support his or her research and career plans with additional coursework deemed appropriate by the Ph.D.
 Committee.
 Typically, at least six (6) of these credits are devoted to a "research skill" such as statistics, numerical methods, or advanced computer programming.

 Dissertation Credits.
 The CEE Department and Transportation Engineering Program requirements for dissertation credits are the same, but are described here for your convenience.
-A minimum of 18 Dissertation credits (CEE 899 Doctoral Dissertation) must be earned in addition to the minimum of 24 credits of coursework specified above.
-A student may not register for CEE 899 until he/she has passed the Comprehensive and Qualifying Examinations and been admitted to Ph.D. candidacy.
+A minimum of 18 Dissertation credits (CEE 899 Doctoral Dissertation) must be earned in addition to the minimum of 12 credits of coursework specified above.
+A student may not register for CEE 899 until he/she has passed the Comprehensive Examination.

-Ph.D.
-Committee.
 After passing the Comprehensive Examination, the Ph.D. student must select a Dissertation Committee.
-The committee is composed of at least three Graduate Faculty members: your Advisor, who will be recommended as Chairperson, at least one other faculty member from the Transportation Engineering program, and at least one member from other UMass Departments.
+The committee is composed of at least three Graduate Faculty members: your Advisor, who will be recommended as Chairperson; at least one other faculty member from the Transportation Engineering program; and at least one member from outside the UMass CEE Department.
 Committee composition should be discussed with your Advisor before selection.

-- Rules: A passing grade must be earned from all committee members.
-If on the first attempt the student does not pass, the committee will direct the student to make changes to the Dissertation and reschedule the Defense.
+A passing grade must be earned from all committee members.
+If on the first attempt the student does not pass, the committee will direct the student to make changes to the Dissertation Prospectus and reschedule the Defense.

-- 12 credit hours of graduate coursework beyond the Master's Degree
+- 12 credit hours of graduate coursework, minimum

 - Passage of a Preliminary Comprehensive Examination